qradiolink/qradiolink/README.md

 [Downloads](https://github.com/qradiolink/qradiolink/releases "Downloads")
 ----

-Debian Buster x86_64 packages are provided via Travis CI automated builds.
-An AppImage for running the application on other Linux distributions with glibc >= 2.27 without installing it is also provided.
-The AppImage is based on Debian Buster packages.
+Debian 11 Bullseye x86_64 packages are provided via Travis CI automated builds.
+An AppImage for running the application on other Linux distributions with glibc >= 2.27 without installing it is also provided for older releases based on GNU radio 3.7.
+The AppImage is based on Debian 10 Buster packages.
 Please see the [Github releases page](https://github.com/qradiolink/qradiolink/releases) for binary downloads.

 Opensuse packages are available from [Opensuse build server](https://build.opensuse.org/package/show/hardware:sdr/qradiolink)